JonJagger/cyber-dojo/readme.txt

 :visible_filenames
   The names of files that are visible in the editor in the browser.
   Each of these files must exist in the folder.
+  All visible_filenames from all file-sets in a single kata_manifest will be loaded at the start of the kata.
-  The filename kata.sh must be present (visible or hidden) as that is the name of the shell file assumed by the ruby code in the CyberDojo server to be the start point for running an increment.
+  The filename kata.sh must be present (visible or hidden) in one of the manifest.rb files.
+This is because kata.sh is the name of the shell file assumed by the ruby code in the CyberDojo server to be the start point for
+  running an increment.
 You can write any actions in the kata.sh file but clearly any programs it tries to run must be installed on the CyberDojo server.
 For example, if kata.sh runs gcc to compile c files then gcc has to be installed.
 If kata.sh runs javac to compile java files then javac has to be installed.
-  All visible_filenames from all file-sets in a single kata_manifest will be loaded at the start of the kata.

 :hidden_filenames
   The names of necessary and supporting files (if there are any) that